 Not quite, monetary profit Qm and monetary saving Sm are nominal variables, the real variables are output O and quantity bought/sold X. All variables are related to a period of defined length, usually the calendar year.
 Because ALL variables are measurable all conclusions are testable.
 There is no ambiguity of any sort.

-For a detailed verbal and graphics supported description of the elementary consumption economy see ‘How the intelligent non-economist can refute every economist hands down’.
+For a detailed verbal and graphics-supported description of the elementary consumption economy see ‘How the intelligent non-economist can refute every economist hands down’.

 (i) You say: “I do not understand that type of diagram.”

 Think of a Cartesian coordinate system#1.
-Take the first quadrant = north east and throw the other three quadrants away.
+Take the first quadrant = northeast and throw the other three quadrants away.
 The first quadrant has only positive values on the axes.
 Make this four times.
 Now, put the four first quadrants together, then you get a new coordinate system with ALL axes positive.
-Thus you can easily walk from one quadrant to the next because the axes have the same dimension, e.g. L = hours per year, or C = dollar per year, or O, X quantity per year.
-Negative axes are not needed in economics because output O or working hours L are always greater or at least equal zero.
+Thus you can easily walk from one quadrant to the next because the axes have the same dimension, e.g. L = hours per year, or C = dollar per year, or O, X units per year.
+Negative axes are not needed in economics because output O or working hours L are always greater or at least equal to zero.